4 Daily Procedures to Maintain Your Facility's Resilient Hard Floors

 When damp mopping, divide the area to be cleaned in 10 ft by 10 ft areas.
 Mop the area in an “s” or “figure 8” pattern.

 Pro Tip: Don’t forget to place wet floor signs outside the area being cleaned.
 Wet floors can pose a slip and fall hazard to guests.

 In some facilities, auto scrubbers can replace the traditional mop and bucket system.

 Auto scrubbers are large pieces of janitorial cleaning equipment that remove the manual labor otherwise required when mopping a floor.

 The machines are equipped with automated systems to scrub and dry your facility’s floor in one pass.

-Interested in learning more about autoscrubbers?
-Check out our article, “What is an Automatic Floor Scrubber (Types, Costs, & Features)”.
+Interested in learning more about auto scrubbers?
+Check out our article, “What is an Automatic Floor Scrubber (Types, Sizes, & Features)”.

 Not all floor types are tolerant of the same commercial cleaning chemicals or pad pressure.

 Check the floor manufacturer guidelines for the chemical and floor pad compatibility with your floor type.

 Dull and scratched floors can negatively affect the appearance of your facility.